Sensitive or rosacea

 Some women who believe they have naturally red skin or a chronic rash have rosacea.
-This skin disorder occurs in many different women across all skin types and races.
+This skin disorder occurs in many women across all skin types and races.
 Four types of rosacea may develop in conjunction or separately, depending on the woman and her body.
 It is characterized by flare-ups, which occur over time.
 Sometimes, the face is less red than others, and other times, the rosacea will be very severe.

-There are four different types of rosacea, from mild to severe, which affect other parts of the face with various intensities.
+There are four types of rosacea, from mild to severe, which affect other parts of the face with various intensities.
 The most common kind is the mildest, which manifests as either a constant redness or an increased tendency to become flushed or red in the face.
 This type of rosacea may also include the appearance of blood vessels under the skin.

 Acne and redness characterize the second type.
 Women with this kind of rosacea may experience acne well into their mature years and may not react well to the most common forms of acne reduction.

 The third subtype is skin thickening.
 The skin becomes thick and rough in the affected area, found on the nose or cheeks.
-Some areas may be thicker, look red, or blotchy.
+Some areas may be thicker, red, or blotchy.